4 Dead, 1 Injured In 'Ambush-Style' Shooting At House Party In Inglewood

 Inglewood Mayor James Butts remained at the scene through the night.
 During a morning news conference, he called the shooting an “ambush” and shared that multiple weapons had been used in the shooting, including an assault rifle as well as one handgun.
 Butts described the incident as the worst single shooting crime in Inglewood since the 1990’s.

-“These are sociopathic killers that have to be sequestered from society,” Butt said of the suspects.MORE NEWS: LAPD Arrests Two Suspects Responsible For Shooting In Watts
+“These are sociopathic killers that have to be sequestered from society,” Butt said of the suspects.MORE NEWS: Claremont Unified Cancels All Classes To Assess Windstorm Damage, Power Out At 2 Campuses

 Community advocates who joined the family members outside of the scene of the incident say they won’t rest until justice is served for the five victims.
 LaWanda Hawkins, who is a Community Advocate for the victims, is one of those individuals, who said on Sunday,”As parents of murdered children we won’t tolerate this we want justice for these kids, 4 kids murdered… how much more do you think we can take?”